 - Bike to Shepherdstown, SUP return to home (20 miles bike + 20 miles river)

-- Three Peaks using rivers instead of bridges for the crossings
+- Three Peaks using a packraft to cross rivers instead of the bridges

 Style: Go as light as possible and be as self-sufficient as possible.
 Take either a lightweight tent or hammock.

-- Bike & SUP: bike upstream on C&O and SUP back downstream on Potomac river (2 – 7 days) β [LINK]
+- Combination of hiking or biking & packrafting or SUPing on the C&O and Potomac river (2 – 10? days) ✅ [LINK]

 Truly, there’s enough adventure in my local area to occupy a lifetime!